xrdocs/ncs5500/_tutorials/introducing-ncs57c3-mod.md

 All fixed ports support Sync-E:
 - QSFP ports with QSFP28 and QSFP+ optics
 - SFP ports with SFP28 and SFP+ optics
-- SFP ports 1G are in the roadmap and will be on PHY ports (not supported in 7.4.1)
+- SFP ports 1G are in the roadmap and will be on PHY ports only (not supported in 7.4.1)

 All fixed ports support T-BC (Boundary Clock) for both telecom profiles:
 - G.8275.1/G.8273.2